aai-institute/beyond-jupyter/oop-essentials/02c-case-study-2-evaluation-abstraction/README.md

  * The abstraction handles not only the evaluation as such but also the data split.
  * The split can be *parametrised*, allowing the caller to change the relative size of the test set, the random seed, as well as the shuffling.
- * Since the data is now stored in within the evaluation object's attributes, the actual evaluation method now requires fewer parameters; only the model must be passed.
+ * Since the data is now stored within the evaluation object's attributes, the actual evaluation method now requires fewer parameters; only the model must be passed.
  * It can collect the results of potentially multiple evaluations (via method `evaluate_model`), storing them in its internal state, and allowing the collected results to be retrieved upon request (via method `get_results`).